 Starting at $60.89, the Cross black pens with gold accents are a beautiful alternative to a Cross filled rolled gold pens.
 Part of what makes these pens a crowd pleaser is how well they look with engraving no matter the writing style.

-The Classic Century black ballpoint pen and pencil set has a matte black finish while the Cross Century II and the Townsend are high gloss black lacquer - all with 23k gold accents.
+The Classic Century black ballpoint pen and pencil set has a matte black finish while the Cross Century II and the Townsend are high gloss black lacquer.
+All these pens feature 23k gold accents.

 Each of these pens is available as a rollerball and a black ink fountain pen.

-Every gold Cross Pen comes equipped with black ink with the brand lifetime mechanical guarantee and arrives in a free fine gift box.
+Every gold Cross Pen comes equipped with black ink with the brand lifetime mechanical guarantee.
+Additionally, each pen arrives in a free fine gift box.

-If you are looking for the perfect gold cross pen to give as a business gift, look no further than Dayspring Pens.
+Are you searching for the perfect gold Cross pen to give as a business gift?
+Look no further than Dayspring Pens.
 We are happy to offer free engraving service for a single line for a personalized gift.

 Whether you need an engraved pen in 23k gold, rose gold, or 10k gold Cross pens, Dayspring Pens is at your service.